MikeArmando/E-commerce-Website/README.md

 ## Description

-E-commerce Clothing Website for my Portfolio
+E-commerce Clothing Website for practice purposes

 ## Languages and tools used for building this project:
+- VSCode
 - HTML
 - CSS
 - Javascript
-- VSCode